OpenNebula/docs/source/advanced_components/ha/frontend_ha_setup.rst

 In OpenNebula <= 5.2, HA was configured using a classical active-passive approach, using Pacemaker and Corosync.
 While this still works for OpenNebula > 5.2, it is not the recommended way to set up a cluster.
 However, it is fine if you want to continue using that HA method when coming from earlier versions.

-This is documented here: `Front-end HA Setup <http://docs.opennebula.org/5.2/advanced_components/ha/frontend_ha_setup.html>`_.
+This is documented here: `Front-end HA Setup <http://docs.opennebula.io/5.2/advanced_components/ha/frontend_ha_setup.html>`_.

-Syncrhonize configuration files accross servers
+Synchronize configuration files across servers
 ================================================================================

 You can use the command ``onezone serversync``.
 This command is designed to help administrators to sync OpenNebula's configurations across